edonisth/e-reads/README.md

 ## 📖 How to Use

-1. **Adding Books**: Click the "+" button in the sidebar to add a new book.
-2. **Book Details**: Fill in the title, author, and upload a cover image.
+1. **Book Details**: Fill in the title, author, and upload a cover image.
-3. **Adding Highlights**: Add themes and quotes from your book.
+2. **Adding Highlights**: Add themes and quotes from your book.
-4. **Searching**: Use the search bar to find specific highlights across all books.
+3. **Searching**: Use the search bar to find specific highlights across all books.
-5. **Dark/Light Mode**: Toggle between dark and light mode using the moon/sun icon.
+4. **Dark/Light Mode**: Toggle between dark and light mode using the moon/sun icon.

 ## 🧩 Project Structure